Democracy in Iraq: History

-Iraq historically (before 2003) had been under the rule of monarchs and dictators and had never been a democracy.
+Iraq historically (before 2003) had been ruled by monarchs and dictators and had never been a democracy.
 For years, the Kurds had struggled for self-rule and independence from Iraq in what is known as the Iraqi–Kurdish conflict.
 In 1992, the Kurds formed their own government, the Kurdistan Regional Government.

 From 1831 to 1917 Iraq was under the control of the Ottoman Empire.
 The British Empire defeated the Ottomans in 1917 and began ruling the country as the British Mandate of Iraq.
 Concerned at the unrest in the mandated country, the British decided to step back from direct administration and create a monarchy to head Iraq while they maintained the mandate.
 In March 1921, at the Cairo Conference, the British decided that a good candidate for ruling mandatory Iraq would be Faisal I because of his apparent conciliatory attitude towards the Great Powers and based on advice from T. E. Lawrence (more commonly known as Lawrence of Arabia).
 Thus, Britain had imposed a Hāshimite monarchy on Iraq and defined the territorial limits of Iraq without taking into account the politics of the different ethnic and religious groups in the country, in particular those of the Kurds and the Assyrians to the north.
 As a consequence, during the British occupation, the Shi'ites and Kurds fought for independence.

 In 1932, the British granted independence to the Kingdom of Iraq.
 Faisal I ruled until his death in 1933, to be succeeded by his son, Ghazi I (1933–39), and Ghazi's son, Faisal II (1939–58).